browserslist/browserslist/README.md

 }
 ```

+Queries can be a string `"> 5%, last 1 version"`
+or an array `['> 5%', 'last 1 version']`.

-If a list is missing, Browserslist will look for a config file.
+If a query is missing, Browserslist will look for a config file.
 You can provide a `path` option (that can be a file) to find the config file
 relatively to it.

-Queries can be a string `"> 5%, last 1 version"`
-or an array `['> 5%', 'last 1 version']`.

 For non-JS environment and debug purpose you can use CLI tool: